muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 ---

-## 14. What future bridge work should not do
+## 14. What future bridge work should not do ⛔

 Future bridge work should **not**:

-- pretend to be a finished civilization atlas
+- pretend to be a finished civilization Atlas
 - flatten all bridge cases into a vague grand theory
 - erase the distinction between family routing and bridge grouping
 - treat rhetorical ambition as evidence